neelarka/Web-Visualization-Dashboard-HW/README.md

 ![Images/landingResize.png](Images/landingResize.png)

 ## Latitude - Latitude Analysis Dashboard with Attitude
-The website must consist of 7 pages total, including:
+The website consist of 7 pages total, including:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.